daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 ![decrypted_rsrc](/assets/images/decrypted_rsrc.png)

-After the .rsrc has been decrypted, it goes back to resoöving some more encrypted API calls.
+After the .rsrc has been decrypted, it goes back to resolving some more obfuscated API calls.
 The calls are the following:
 ```
 00000001  SetThreadContext
 00000025  CreateProcessA